shoryamalani/ExplainingGit/README.md

 add a file and add some text to it commit the file and push the new branch to this branch

+If you get stuck, google, if you get very stuck read the following instructions: https://code.visualstudio.com/docs/sourcecontrol/intro-to-git